Shiblumi/SPFF/README.md

 To-Do:
 - [x] Add validation of modified filenames' correctness
-- [x] Test this validation

-- [ ] Add option to get file's metadata directly from system (currently only gets it from a ShadowPlay's unmodified filename)
+- [ ] Add option to get file's metadata directly from system

 - [ ] Add menu interaction within terminal for the user